mrquantumoff/quadrant/PRIVACY_POLICY.md

 # Privacy Policy
 * This app does not collect your data
-* This app modifies your .minecraft folder
+* This app modifies your minecraft folder